chadduffey/BasicWeb2-PythonCGI-XMLdata/README.md

-Basically, three pages, a basic index, then a dynamic products and a dynamic cart page
+Simple shopping cart.
+The difference between this and the first one is that this uses XML for the product inputs.
 The products and cart are python cgi.
 Javascript validation for the inputs.